New Query

 • 2 ethics hours; and

-For events that are provided with an external service provider, please ensure that assessments are completed after the event and request proof of attendance, e.g. certificates.
-Please note assessments must be completed before 31 December 2024.
+4.11.
+For events that are provided by an external service provider, in the event that assessments form part of the event, please ensure that these assessments are completed before 31 December and request proof of attendance, e.g. certificates.

-NOTE: SAICA will, on a sample basis, verify Tax Practitioners’ compliance to the SARS Criteria for the Recognition of Controlling Bodies.
-Please note that the monitoring process and accordingly, the evidence, will be requested in February 2025, with a deadline date to be advised for the selected sample.
+4.13.
+NOTE: SAICA will, on a sample basis, verify tax practitioners’ compliance to the SARS Criteria for the Recognition of Controlling Bodies.

 1. Tax Practitioner Declaration